sugaryourcoffee/secondhand/doc/installing-ubuntu-server-16.04.md

 ### Mysql2::Error: All parts of a PRIMARY KEY must be NOT NULL
 Ubuntu Server 16.04 LTS ships with MySQL 5.7.13.
 Since version 5.7 it is not allowed to have PRIMARY KEYs to be NULL.
 Here we are using Rails 4.0.13 and we have to monkey patch the _Mysql2Adapter_ to fix this.
+In later versions 4.1 and above this is fixed.

 The error during deployment is showing